 We are professional.
 While volunteering for College Guild can be done remotely and on a flexible schedule, we maintain high standards in the quality of our courses, timely responses, and respect for interpersonal boundaries.

 We are anonymous and secure.
-By assuring anonymity, we protect our volunteers and organization and avoid the risks associated with assessing individual students.
+By assuring anonymity, we protect our students, volunteers and organization and avoid the risks associated with assessing individual students.
 All correspondence between students and volunteers goes through College Guild's central office.

 We are respectful and insist on appropriate boundaries between students and volunteers.
 Both students and volunteers are expected to be respectful and appropriate in their treatment of racial, sexual, religious, political, and other personal issues.